What happens during State Opening?

 After the Queen's Speech

 When the Queen leaves, a new parliamentary session starts and Parliament gets back to work.
-Members of both Houses debate the content of the speech and agree an ‘Address in Reply to Her Majesty’s Gracious Speech’.
-Each House continues the debate over the planned legislative programme for several days, looking at different subject areas.
-The Queen's Speech is voted on by the Commons, but no vote is taken in the Lords.
+Members of both Houses debate the content of the speech and agree a reply, known as the ‘Address in Reply to Her Majesty’s Gracious Speech’.